Sea Kayaking & Whale Watching on Baja's Pacific Coast

 The gray whales are generally in Baja from late December to late April.
 Because Magdalena Bay is the furthest south and thus the farthest point away from the migration’s starting point in the Arctic, the whales tend to arrive a little later and leave a little earlier compared to the other two lagoons.
-Thus, to make sure we have the best chances of seeing the whales in Magdalena Bay, we offer these trips in February and the first two weeks of March.
-Once latter March has arrived the whales are on their way north again.
+Thus, to make sure we have the best chances of seeing the whales in Magdalena Bay, we offer during this trip from latter January to early March only.

 Captain Scammon was a whaler who first found these breeding locations of the gray whale during the whaling era.
 Within 100 years the whales had been hunted to near extinction.
 Scammon eventually became appalled by the slaughter, but in his years as a whaler, he kept observant notes and sketches of the whales, providing us with details that contained the largest body of knowledge of gray whales until the 1970’s.
 From a post-whaling period low of maybe 2000 gray whales in the eastern Pacific, the population now fluctuates between 22,000 and 32,000 depending on cycles of food, weather and unknown elements.

 The gray whales come to two other lagoons that are south of Oje de Liebre.
 San Ignacio, where the first “friendly” encounter between man and whale happened in the 1970’s; and Magdalena Bay which is the furthest south.
 Today, in all three of these bays or lagoons, there is a certain percentage of the population of whales that exhibit “friendly” behavior.
 For whatever reason, these whales seek out human contact.
 They choose to approach the whale-watching skiffs, even though they have the wide-open sea before them.
 The mothers even push their calves close to the boats.
 It’s one of the world’s most incredible wildlife experiences to look into the eye of a whale just a few feet away.
-Some say it has been a powerful spiritual moment, and it is truly exhilarating and awe-inspiring.
+For some, it is a powerfully spiritual moment, while for others, it is truly exhilarating and awe-inspiring.

 Arrive in Loreto:

 We rise soon after the sun and wake up with a morning beverage.
-After breakfast we put on our kayaking skirts and set out for another day of fun and discovery.
+After a Baja breakfast we put on our kayaking skirts and set out for another day of fun and discovery.
 We spend some of our time paddling through the narrow channels amid the mangroves.
 Other times we hug the shore to peer down into clear water at fishes and underwater plants.
 It’s a beautiful day.
+We again stop for lunch to rest and reenergize.
 By the time we arrive in camp we hope you feel more at one with nature and yourself.
 We transition to another evening of camaraderie and story-telling, dinner and laughter.

 Sea Kayaking, Sand Dune Hiking, Wildlife Viewing